 “Shore support” is our term for the kind people in each port we visit who help us spread the word or facilitate creature comforts for our crews.
-Support takes several forms, such as posting flyers, providing access to laundry facilities, offering rides to the grocery store, or hosting a barbecue welcome.
+Support takes several forms, such as serving as a “port officer,” a person who works with local media and service organizations, such as Rotary or Kiwanis, to spread the word.
+Shore support also includes posting flyers, providing access to laundry facilities, offering rides to the grocery store, or hosting a barbecue welcome.
 Even the smallest gesture can relieve stress and strain on our hardworking sailors.

 Here are more examples of great shore support: